StevenClontz/osm/README.md

 ![OBS Screenshot](content/obs_screenshot.png)

-(If your slides are not the same dimensions as the placeholder in the banner image, just center them as best as possible.)
+(If your slides are not the same proportions as the placeholder in the banner image, just center them as best as possible.)

 ## Running the stream

-TODO
+When the speaker's Macbook is set up, simply click the "Start Streaming" button.
+The moderator who set up the YouTube event can then preview the stream before the event begins to make sure YouTube is receiving the audio/video feed.

+YouTube will automatically start streaming the event at the time configured, so the speaker can start talking at that point.
+Online attendees can submit questions through YouTube's chat if they are logged in to an account.
+The stream will be delayed 30-60 seconds from real time in order to prevent issues with buffering or loss of signal.

+When the event is over, click "Stop Streaming" on OBS and the feed will automatically end.